What Is a Vaulted Ceiling in House Design?

 Types of Vaulted Ceilings

-• Groin Vault: Formed by the intersection of two barrel vaults at right angles.
+- Groin Vault: Formed by the intersection of two barrel vaults at a right angle, groin vaults create a more complex and intricate pattern.
+They are commonly found in churches, cathedrals, and grand foyers.

 Examples of Vaulted Ceilings in House Design